Vyral/roman-kushmakov/_posts/2019-02-15-a-few-ways-to-raise-your-credit-score.md

 {% include pullquote.html %}

 Another great tip is to not use more than 30% of your credit limit on a monthly basis.
-If you have $5,000 limit on your card, don’t go out and spend $5,000.
-If you have to spend, only spend 30% of that limit, or $1500.
+If you have a $5,000 limit on your card, don’t go out and spend $5,000.
+If you have to spend, only spend 30% of that limit, or $1,500.

-Finally, if you have a credit card that you’ve had for a couple of years and don’t use it much, don’t close it. **If it’s your longest trade line, it’s better to use it once in a while and keep it instead of getting rid of it.**
+Finally, If you've had a credit card for a couple of years and don't use it much, don't close it. **If it’s your longest trade line, it’s better to use it once in a while and keep it instead of getting rid of it.**

 Hopefully these tips and tricks help you improve your score.
 If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.